dataasciences/dataasciences.github.io/_posts/2023-07-07-Character-Encoding.md

 A code point is a number that makes a character.
 For example, 32 is a code point that makes a space in ASCII encoding.
 We can say that standard ASCII code consists of 128 code points.
 As standard ASCII occupies 128 out of 256 possible code points, you can only make use of the remaining 128.
 It's not enough for all possible languages, but it may be sufficient for one language, or for a small group of similar languages.
 Can you set the higher half of the code points differently for different languages?
 Yes, you can.
 Such a concept is called a code page.
 A code page is a standard for using the upper 128 code points to store specific national characters.
 For example, there are different code pages for Western Europe and Eastern Europe, Cyrillic and Greek alphabets, Arabic and Hebrew languages, and so on.
-This means that the one and same code point can make different characters when used on different code pages.
+This means that the same code point can make different characters when used on different code pages.
 For example, code point 200 makes Č (a letter used by some Slavic languages) when utilized by the ISO/IEC 8859-2 code page, and makes Ш (a Cyrillic letter) when used by the ISO/IEC 8859-5 code page.
 In consequence, to determine the meaning of a specific code point, you have to know the target code page.
 In other words, the code points derived from the code page concept are ambiguous.